'El Chapo' Guzman briefly reunites with wife at Brooklyn courthouse

-Joaquin "El Chapo" Guzman and his beauty queen wife were briefly reunited Friday in a New York City courtroom, a day after a judge ruled she cannot visit him in jail.
+Joaquin "El Chapo" Guzman and his beauty-queen wife were briefly reunited Friday in a New York City courthouse, a day after a judge ruled she cannot visit him in the federal jail where he is waiting for a trial that won't happen until next spring.

-Emma Coronel Aispuro, 27, waved at the drug kingpin from the second row of the public seating when he was brought into the packed courtroom.
-Wearing blue jailhouse clothing, he looked over at her frequently during the hearing.
+Emma Coronel Aispuro, 27, waved at the drug kingpin from the second row of the public seating area when he was brought into the packed courtroom for a hearing.

+The 59-year-old accused cartel leader wore jailhouse blues and locked eyes frequently with his wife, a U.S. citizen who was raised in Mexico.

+Coronel, who listened to a translation of the hearing through headphones, married Guzman a decade ago while he was a fugitive after his first Mexican prison breakout.

 Related: El Chapo Stays in Solitary, But Can Write to Wife Emma Coronel Aispuro

-But Guzman's oldest child, Rosa, stood outside the federal courthouse in the rain, flanked by one of El Chapo's Mexican attorneys, and said that she loved and missed her father.

-U.S. District Judge Brian Cogan set a trial date for April 2018 but said that seemed optimistic.
-The trial, prosecutors said, is expected to take two to three months.
+The judge set a trial date for April 2018 but conceded that might be ambitious given the sprawling nature of the case, which covers two decades of alleged crimes.
+The trial, prosecutors said, could last up to three months.
 The evidence includes 1,500 recordings and 10,000 documents, the attorneys said.

 Guzman's defense team complained that the government has still not turned over the documents that led to his extradition from Mexico to the U.S. And they questioned whether the proceedings in Brooklyn are even legal since the extradition petition called for Guzman to be brought to Texas or California, not New York.